wevote/WeVoteServer/README.md

 # WeVoteServer

+This repository includes:

-This repository includes a 1) web app client, as well as the 2) API server that powers this client.
+1) A web app client
+2) API server that powers this client.

 You can see our current wireframe mockup for a San Francisco ballot here: http://start.wevoteusa.org/